cyberwani/fixie/README.md

 Much of Fixie's behavior can be modified or extended through action and filter hooks.
 Once the beta version is up, we'll document Fixie using Fixie.

 ### Automatic Navigation
-For all H1—H6 tags in your document that contain an ID reference, Fixie creates a navigation menu.
+Fixie creates a navigation menu for direct children of the current page.

 ### Front-end Revisions
 Revision history for each section of a document is shown on the front-end including when it was last revised and by whom.
 You can switch out revisions of a section on the fly.